daley-flips/ML_Algo_Selection/README.md

 # ML_Algo_Selection

-This repo displays a small amount of code I wrote while working as a Machine Learning Engineer at the Center for Sleep and Circadian Science.
+#
+## How is machine learning best used in sleep science?

+With multi-modal data: actigraphy (watch) data, survey data, etc... machine learning has proven to be a powerful tool for processing millions of data points and extracting meaningful insights.

+## Which algorithm should be used?

+Machine learning is roughly separable into 3 classes:
+- Linear
+- Non-Linear
+- Deep Learning

+In this project, we explore the limitations and trade-offs of each style of algorithm.

+## Data Disclaimer:

-All the data is private, but I have listed a few csv's that may help get an idea on what the real data could have looked like.
+All the data is private, but I have listed a few CSV files that may help get an idea of what the real data could have looked like.
+#

 Here is a poster that Dr. Bradley Wheeler created!
-And we presented together at the The Center for Sleep and Circadian Science Research Day 2024 :)
+We presented together at **The Center for Sleep and Circadian
+Science Research Day 2024.** :)

 ![Poster Preview](poster.png)